Student Assistance Program

 - We also provide therapeutic support and intervention for students impacted by substance use and provide community counseling and treatment referrals.

 Guiding Our Work

 Research shows that having data from our own population is essential in order to meaningfully address the health and well-being of students.
-As a result and in an effort to find solutions, District 99 volunteered to administer the Illinois Youth Survey (IYS) to all of its students in 2014.
+As a result and in an effort to find solutions, District 99 voluntarily administers the Illinois Youth Survey (IYS) in the spring of every even year.

-The IYS is designed and processed by the Center for Prevention Research and Development at the University of Illinois.
-It is designed to gather meaningful information about a variety of health and social indicators, including substance use patterns and attitudes.
-The IYS is a voluntary survey, funded by the State of Illinois.
-Previously, District 99 surveyed students in 2000, 2004 and 2008.
+The IYS is designed and processed by the Center for Prevention Research and Development at the University of Illinois and funded at no cost to schools by the State of Illinois.
+The IYS gathers meaningful information about a variety of health and social indicators, including substance use patterns and attitudes.

 By participating in the IYS, we receive information about student needs, challenges, behaviors, and strengths.
 It also allows us to monitor changes in behavior over time, and gives us information from which to base our program strategies.
 We’ve also been able to connect to State grant-funded partnerships by participating in the IYS.